ksiv/junit-basics/README.md

 But it's best to understand what is inside if something goes not well.
 You need two components: ENGINE and API.

-API - is responsible for test editing so you can use the @Annotations in your IDE.
+For parameterized tests you need one more component: Params

+Compilation dependencies:
+API - provides basic annotations such as @Test, @BeforeEach, @AfterEach etc

+PARAMS - provides annotations to work with parameterized test such as: @ValueSource, @EnumSource, @MethodSource etc.

-ENGINE - is a runtime it is responsible for tets execution.
+ENGINE - is a runtime it is responsible for test execution.

 In case you use Maven for test execution you need a Maven plugin called Surefire.

 !!!
 Check the last version compatible

             <plugin>